samuelberven/micro-track/README.md

 # Microtransaction Insights - Tracking and Analysis Platform

 ## Project Overview
-**Microtransaction Insights** is a robust platform that enables gaming companies to track, analyze, and optimize in-game microtransactions.
-By leveraging real-time tracking and deep analytics, decision makers can identify trends, maximize revenue, and fine-tune business strategies across multiple titles.
+**MicroTrack** is a robust platform that enables gaming companies to track, analyze, and optimize in-game microtransactions.
+By leveraging real-time tracking and deep analytics, decision makers can identify trends, maximize revenue, and fine-tune business strategies across multiple titles. **Note:**: As explained below, I am rewriting the entire app and moving it to the cloud.
+You may be seeing it in a non-finished form.

 ## Project Evolution

 **Original Version:**
-This project began as a Node.js application built with Handlebars templating.
+This project began as a team Node.js application built with Handlebars templating.
 It connected directly via SSH to a MySQL database hosted on our school server, serving as a class assignment to illustrate basic server-side development and database interactions.

 **Motivation for Improvement:**
 The original implementation, while functional for educational purposes, had several limitations—most notably in scalability, maintainability, and security.
-Recognizing these constraints, I decided to modernize the project to align with industry best practices.
+Recognizing these constraints, I decided to modernize the project to align with industry best practices, and improve my understanding of TypeScript and various cloud services.

 **Professional Rework:**
-The project was re-engineered using up-to-date technologies and methods:
+The project is being re-engineered using up-to-date technologies and methods:
 - **Frontend:** Transitioned to React.js (Vite) to offer a dynamic, responsive interface.
+Deployed via Azure Static Web Apps.
 - **Backend:** Redesigned using Node.js, Express.js, and TypeScript, following an MVC architecture.
+Currently being deployed via a Google Cloud Run container.
 - **Database:** Implemented a Dockerized MySQL environment for local development, with Azure Database for MySQL – Flexible Server for production deployments.
 - **Containerization & Deployment:** Leveraged Docker and Azure Static Web Apps for streamlined deployment and scalability.
 <!-- - **Testing:** Introduced comprehensive testing with Jest and realistic data generation via [faker](https://fakerjs.dev/). -->

 **Impact:**
 This transformation improved the application's scalability, security, and maintainability.
 It also allowed me to deepen my expertise in modern development practices, demonstrating my capacity to evolve and enhance existing systems.

 ## Key Features